JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 #### Automatic Agent Start under Linux

-To run an agent automatically on the machine boot under Linux, configure a daemon process with the `agent.sh start` command to start it and `agent.sh stop` command to stop it.
+To run an agent automatically on the machine boot under Linux, configure a daemon process with the `agent.sh start` command to start it and the `agent.sh stop` command to stop it.

 For systemd, see the example `teamcityagent.service` configuration file: